Rom Filing System — Developer's Guide

 • WAITKEY: Waits for a keypress and returns the key code in A. Used for "press any key to continue" pauses in IC and IR directory listings.

-Role: Implements the ASM and DASM commands (SFD-700 build), the R DRAM test, and the T timer test.
+Role: Stores the second half of the Z80 opcode lookup tables, the DASM disassembler main routine, the R DRAM test, and the T timer test.

-Disassembler (DASM): Reads machine code bytes from the target address, decodes each instruction (using a lookup table of Z80 opcode mnemonics), and prints the address, hex bytes, and mnemonic for each instruction.
+Disassembler (DASM): Reads machine code bytes from the target address, decodes each instruction (using the opcode tables in banks 6 and 7), and prints the address, hex bytes, and mnemonic for each instruction.
 Handles all Z80 prefix bytes (CB, DD, ED, FD) and extended instructions.
-This is a full Z80 disassembler in 2 KB of ROM — a remarkable feat of compact code.

 DRAM test (R): Performs a walking-bit pattern write/verify across the full user RAM space (0x1200–0xCFFF).
 Reports any failed addresses.
 Useful for diagnosing faulty RAM chips — a common failure mode in vintage machines.